dinosaurz/various/README.rst

 Quick Launcher
 ==============

-Utility to launch applications through clicking on the icons
+    * Utility to launch applications through clicking on the icons

 =============
 File Explorer
 =============

-Create an explorer program with searching, icons, and views
+    * Create an explorer program with searching, icons, and views

 =========
 Sort File
 =========

-Sort files based on user given sort methods
+    * Sort files based on user given sort methods

 =============
 PDF Generator
 =============

-Input a text or HTML document and export a PDF file
+    * Input a text or HTML document and export a PDF file

 ============
 Bulk Renamer
 ============

-Take a series of files and rename them with a specific filename filter
+    * Make a series of files and rename them with a specific filename filter

 ========
 Log File
 ========

-Create log files that keep various statistics from an event
+    * Create log files that keep various statistics from an event

 =========
 Bulk Copy
 =========

-Copy and backup files quickly when there are large multitudes
+    * Copy and backup files quickly when there are large multitudes

 *****
 Games